 Gum disease can range from mild to severe.
 When your gums recede, then you’re likely to be suffering from an advanced stage of gum disease, called periodontal disease.
 When gums recede, bacteria can penetrate within your gums and further back into your bloodstream, causing further hidden health dangers.

-What are the causes and symptoms of gum disease?
+What are the causes and symptoms of gum disease and gum disease treatment?
 Let’s take a look.

 Symptoms Of Receding Gums